August 23, 2022

 Instead, the quality of interaction, which is only achieved to a limited extent via video chats, will become more important.
 Home office and mobile work will only be part of the new way of working.

-Regardless of whether it's a conservative administrative job or a new type of position in a start-up: we will have the choice between home office and working in the office, which will be oriented towards the new standards with distance and hygiene rules in office furnishing and design.
+Regardless of whether it's a conservative administrative job or a new type of position in a start-up: we will have the choice between a home office and working in the office, which will be oriented towards the new standards with distance and hygiene rules in the office furnishing and design.

 In the "post-Corona office", it will be just as possible to work in a concentrated manner and give free rein to one's creativity as it will be to work together in a team and meet each other - even away from a purely professional environment.